OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/troubleshooting-configuration-transforms.md

 Then the **transform c:\transforms\web.mytransform.config => .\subdir\web.config** will:
  - Apply the transform **c:\transforms\web.mytransform.config** to file **subdir\web.config**.

-## Applying a Transform With an Absolute Path Against Multiple Files in a Different Directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingatransformwithanabsolutepathagainstmultiplefilesinadifferentdirectory}
+## Applying a transform with an absolute path against multiple files in a different directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingatransformwithanabsolutepathagainstmultiplefilesinadifferentdirectory}

 Given a package which has the structure: